Purchasing imported Low-Value Goods

 Example 5:

-The supplier will provide the courier service provider with the relevant GST information (i.e. GST registration number of the supplier and an indication that GST has been paid for the Low-Value Goods).
-GST will not be payable at the point of importation of goods.
+The supplier will provide the courier service provider with the necessary GST details – such as their GST registration number and confirmation that GST has been paid.

 Example 5a:

-At the border, the Singapore dollar equivalent of the bag is S$402 based on the exchange rate applied at the time of importation into Singapore.
-GST will be collected at the point of importation as the CIF value of the bag is above S$400 and does not qualify for import relief.
+However, at the time of importation, the Singapore dollar equivalent value of the bag is S$402, based on the exchange rate applied at the time of importation.
+As this exceeds the S$400 threshold, the bag does not qualify for import GST relief, and GST will be collected at the point of importation.

-I have paid GST to the supplier when I purchased Low-Value Goods.
+I have paid GST to the supplier when I purchased the Low-Value Goods.
 Why am I asked to pay GST again to the courier service provider when the goods are delivered to me?
-Do I have to pay GST again?

-As you would have paid GST twice on the same goods, you should approach the supplier directly for a GST refund with the following evidence to substantiate that import GST was paid to Singapore Customs:
+As you would have paid GST twice on the same goods, you can request a refund from the supplier.
+To support your claim, provide one of the following documents as proof of GST payment to Singapore Customs:

 D. Others